 Lab meetings (both individual and group) are held every two weeks.
 Students are expected to be involved in research throughout their UNC careers, and are encouraged to publish their thesis and dissertation.
 I also encourage students to attend the annual meeting of the Association for Behavioral and Cognitive Therapy (ABCT), as well as to present their work there.

 You should apply to work with me if you have interest in social cognition in schizophrenia and/or psychosocial treatment for schizophrenia.
 Our lab has an excellent reputation: students from my lab have won the “Wallach Award,” given to the top graduate student in the clinical program, five times!
-We seek students who are not only outstanding academically and intellectually, but are also nice, down-to-earth people (which we consider very important to our lab group).
+We seek students who are not only outstanding academically and intellectually, but are also, nice, down-to-earth people (which we consider very important to our lab group).
 During the interview process, I take the opinions of my lab very seriously, as we want to create as fun and supportive atmosphere as possible.
-Please note that students from backgrounds traditionally underrepresented in psychology and/or academia are particularly encouraged to apply.